Simon Fraser University

 Community and Local Economic Developmenttop

 My work in this area has addressed a diversity of topics: social enterprise, neoliberal funding regimes, small town development, housing, urban management and regional governance.
 A recent project with Dr Pamela Stern examined citizen engagement in community and economic development in the Northern Ontario town of Cobalt.
-I serve on the Canadian CED Network's Research Advisory Committee.
+I have served on the Canadian CED Network's Research Advisory Committee.

-Publications on this topic:
+Publications in this area:

 Snow in November?
 Research team in Northern Ontario